EnterpriseTrainingCenter/sW2019/Instructions/sWUSS2019.md

-# smart smart Upgrading Skills from Windows Server 2012 (R2) to Windows Server 2016/2019
+# smart Upgrading Skills from Windows Server 2012 (R2) to Windows Server 2016/2019

 For information about the course see <https://www.etc.at/seminare/swuss/>.